-CIS 284.
-CIS INTERNSHIP.
-3 hrs.
+CIS 284 : CIS INTERNSHIP

 This course is designed to provide the student with an opportunity to work in a degree/program related environment.
-Emphasis is placed on the student's "real world" work experience as it integrates academics with practical applications that relate meaningfully to careers in the computer discipline.
-Significance is also placed on the efficient and accurate performance of job tasks as provided by the "real world" work experience.
+Emphasis is placed on the student's '93real world'94 work experience as it integrates academics with practical applications that relate meaningfully to careers in the computer discipline.
+Significance is also placed on the efficient and accurate performance of job tasks as provided by the '93real world'94 work experience.
 Grades for this course will be based on a combination of the employer's evaluation of the student, and the contents of a report submitted by the student.
-Upon completion of this course, the student should be able to demonstrate the ability to apply knowledge and skills gained in the classroom to a "real world" work experience.
+Upon completion of this course, the student should be able to demonstrate the ability to apply knowledge and skills gained in the classroom to a '93real world'94 work experience.